Walktober Challenge Results

 2019 Walktober Challenge Information:

 (All participants must currently live or work in Shasta County.)

-The Walktober Challenge will be tracked on the Walker Tracker platform.
+The Walktober Challenge was tracked on the Walker Tracker platform.
 This online platform provides a virtual map-based tracking step challenge with social interaction, making it one of the most fun ways to track your progress and challenge others.
 During our challenge, we will be crossing the United States with stops in some of our amazing National Parks.
-This year we are tracking steps only (walking, running, etc.).
+This year we tracked steps only (walking, running, etc.).

 What is Walker Tracker?

 Watch this video and learn more about our new tracking platform.